Flying Southwest Airlines with a Baby – Everything to Know

 As my son turns 13 months old, he’s been on over 60 flights (including connections), many of them operated by Southwest.

 There are many reasons to love Southwest – the free checked baggage, the affordable flights, and for us, they’re sometimes the only airline to fly direct routes to some of our favorite destinations.
-There are also some downsides.
-Here’s everything to know about flying Southwest with a baby:
+There are also some MAJOR downsides, like their family boarding policy.
+Here’s everything to know about flying Southwest with a baby or toddler:

 Booking Southwest with a Baby